-The Plan sponsor inadvertently failed to deposit approximately \$1,950 and \$4,569 of participant loan repayments during 2013 and 2012, respectively, and approximately \$151,921 of participant elective deferral contributions for the year ended December 31, 2012 within the required time frame as stated by United States Department of Labor (DOL) regulations.
-The Plan sponsor corrected these errors by contributing those amounts to the Plan (with earnings), filing a Form 5330 and paid the applicable excise tax.
+The Plan sponsor inadvertently failed to deposit approximately \$28,993 of participant elective deferral contributions for the years 2009 through 2014 within the required time frame as stated by United States Department of Labor (DOL) regulations.
+The Plan sponsor has corrected the errors involving delinquent contributions by contributing the amounts to the Plan (with additional earnings), filing a Form 5330, and paying the applicable excise tax to the Internal Revenue Service during 2015.
 The excise tax payments were made from the Plan sponsor's assets and not the assets of the Plan.